-When I ask teenagers to help me define leadership, I ask them about the characteristics of a good leader.
+Every year, I ask teenagers to help me define leadership or leadership skills.
+I ask them about the characteristics of a good leader using leaders they see in their lives everyday, or based on who they see in popular culture.
 Teenagers are excellent at answering this question.
 I can always fill a whiteboard or a flip-chart with insightful answers.

 It’s amazing how easy it can be to develop a list of excellent leadership qualities, and how difficult it can be to define leadership.
 That’s why I like to start with the traits.
 Here are some of the ones that come up frequently in our brainstorms: